noxPHX/noxcrux/README.md

 As of earlier, you need to generate the secret key, and you might want to adjust the environment variables in the `docker-compose.yaml` file.
 Please refer to the [Configuration](#configuration) section.

 ### SSL
-The Compose stack comes with a nginx container which needs a certificate and it's private key as well as Diffie-Hellman parameters.
+The Compose stack comes with a nginx container which needs a certificate and its private key as well as Diffie-Hellman parameters.
 For the certificate, you can retrieve a free one from [Let's Encrypt](https://letsencrypt.org/) and place it in the `docker/ssl` folder.

 Otherwise, you can quickly generate a self-signed certificate for testing purposes (for a production environment you need a valid certificate):